-While Truman's statement is often dated to 1958, in response to the proposed demolition of the building under President Dwight D. Eisenhower, the quote appears not to have been published in national newspapers before 1965.
-See Wolf Von Eckardt, "Let's See Those Gilded Sights," The Washington Post, January 10, 1965: G8; Louise Hutchinson, "Washington's 'Grand Old Lady' to Have Her Face Lifted: 21 Million to Be Spent on Beauty Job," Chicago Tribune, March 20, 1966: A4.
-An appearance of the Twain quote is Hugh A. Mulligan, "On The Street Where They Live," The Sun, March 17, 1963: E1.
+While Truman's statement is often dated to 1958, in response to the proposed demolition of the build under President Dwight D. Eisenhower, the quote appears not to have been published in national newspapers before 1965.
+See Wolf Von Eckardt, "Let's See Those Gilded Sights," The Washington F January 10, 1965: G8; Louise Hutchinson, "Washington's 'Grand Old Lady' to Have Her Face Lifted Million to Be Spent on Beauty Job," Chicago Tribune, March 20, 1966: A4.
+An appearance of the Tv quote is Hugh A. Mulligan, "On The Street Where They Live," The Sun, March 17, 1963: E1.

-Kubo, and Chris Grimley,

-Heroic: Concrete

-Architecture and the New

-Boston (New York: The

-Monacelli Press, 2015).
+See Mark Pasnik, Michael Kubo, and Chris Grimley, Heroic: Concrete Architecture and the New Boston (New York: The Monacelli Press, 2015).

-5 See Terry Kirk,
+See Terry Kirk,

 "Monumental Monstrosity,

 Monstrous Monumentality,"

 Perspecta 40: Monster

-(Cambridge MA:
+(Cambridge, MA:

-MIT Press, 2008), 6-15
+MIT Press 2008) 6-15